Andrejkf/solution_advanced_lane_finding/report_template.md

 3.2.2.
 Then, Hough transform was applied to binary image Region of Interest with function cv2.HoughLinesP().
 (Cell 49 in Jupyter notebook)

-3.2.3. to define the source and destination points the output heigh of points was defined as *0.4 * imghigh*  (cell 52 Jupyter notebook) for top_rigth and top_left vertices as destination points.
+3.2.3.
+In addition, to define the source and destination points the output heigh of points was defined as *0.4 * imghigh*  (cell 52 Jupyter notebook) for top_rigth and top_left vertices as destination points.

 This is a shot part of code to ilustrate it: